-So you had a run-in with old Pepe le Pew, and now you can’t get his eau de parfum out of your nostrils, your clothes, your dog, the couch your dog ran all over, your car that you used to take the dog to the groomers, your porch, your life.
-Oh, the horror!
+I’m guessing if you’re here you had a dog get into a confrontation with a skunk.
+Now you can’t get the eau de parfum out of your nostrils, your clothes, your dog, the couch your dog ran all over, your car that you used to take the dog to the groomers, your porch, or your life.
 Skunk odor is notoriously difficult to get rid of, and for good reason — skunk spray is a lethal combination of sulfurous chemical oils meant to protect the skunk from predators like bears, dogs, and people.
 On the plus side, until the smell is gone, you’ll have lots of alone time to contemplate things.

 What creates Skunk Smell?